emilyc8685/sep10-freedom-project/blog/entry02.md

 ## Skills
 #### Note-taking:
 I learned how to take notes better by summarizing and prioritizing information I reserached.
-By summarizing inforation it made my notes more undertsandable and helped me process the information I researched.
+By summarizing information it made my notes more understandable and helped me process the information I researched.
 Prioritizing the information I proccessed made it easier to capture the main idea and not unneccesary deatils that wouldnt help me.

 [Previous](entry01.md) | [Next](entry03.md)